 Brother Industries, Ltd. (BIL) participated in the launch of the "Tokai Young Entrepreneur Seminar" to assist young social entrepreneurs who address social issues and community revitalization through their businesses in the Tokai area, where BIL's headquarters are located, and started cosponsoring the activity in 2008.

-In FY2021, four entrepreneurs, who were addressing social issues through projects such as providing support by midwife for women in their pre- and post-natal period, and providing students with learning opportunities outside of school, joined as members of the fourteenth seminar.
+In FY2022, four entrepreneurs, who were addressing social issues through projects such as providing support by midwife for women in their pre- and post-natal period, and providing students with learning opportunities outside of school, joined as members of the fifteenth seminar.

 Brother establishes a system in which employees can address social issues as pro bono workers

 Since 2012, Brother has been recruiting pro bono workers who support students at the Tokai Young Entrepreneur Seminar from among BIL's employees and assisting entrepreneurs by using their skills and experience gained from work, and also has been providing opportunities to learn about solutions to social issues through business and launching a new business.

 The employees who involved in the seminar as pro bono workers are allowed to spend a total of 50 working hours in six months on the activity.
 While using time outside of working hours as well, they taught these entrepreneurs how to formulate strategies to enhance the value of the services they provide, narrow down their targets, perform market studies, and develop sales plans by utilizing their skills and experience.

-In FY2021, following FY2020, although there were difficulties in conducting the program due to the impact of COVID-19, the main items—such as prior training, final selection of entrepreneurs, training, and final presentation—were all conducted according to the schedule using online platforms as well.
-Employees who wanted to be involved in solving social issues, be involved in new businesses, or launch a new business participated as pro bono workers, and while supporting the entrepreneurs, the employees themselves learned about entrepreneurship* and were given a good inspiration to advance their own work.
+In FY2022, in which COVID-19 restrictions were eased compared to the previous year, items such as prior training, final selection of entrepreneurs, training, and final presentation were conducted face to face while also online.
+Employees who want to be involved in solving social issues, be involved in new businesses, or launch a new business can participate as pro bono workers to learn about entrepreneurship themselves* while supporting the entrepreneurs, being a good inspiration to advance their own work.